 Folic acid, sometimes called folate, is a vitamin that belongs to the vitamin B group.
-The body needs folic acid when cells are growing and dividing very quickly, this happens during pregnancy.
+Your body needs folic acid when cells are growing and dividing very quickly, which happens during pregnancy.

 What are the benefits of folic acid in pregnancy?

 Early in pregnancy, when the foetus is developing, folic acid plays an important role in the development of the neural tube.
 As the foetus grows, the neural tube develops into the brain and spinal cord.